• home Page

 the new sachem v.3 (black version)

-The v.3 version features a redesigned PCB (Printed Circuit Board) with a layout as compact as possible and minor modifications to the circuitry and components.
-All is enclosed in a new cabinet of pure and linear design, crafted from solid aluminium bars and machined to perfection.
+The success of the original sachem first series inspired us, years later, to continue the journey with sachem v.2, and now we're proud to introduce the latest evolution: sachem v.3 The v.3 version features a redesigned PCB (Printed Circuit Board) with a layout as compact as possible, and minor modifications to the circuitry and components.
+All is housed in a new cabinet with a clean, linear design, crafted from solid aluminium bars and machined to perfection.
 Additionally, the v.3 boasts another significant difference from other hi-end amps: it's wire-free!
 Another distinctive peculiarity is its unusual response to musical transients: lightning-fast speed and total sound control, both of which are paramount in an amplifier.
-I have live recordings of large classical orchestras performing intricate modern compositions, and with this highly complex music, the v.3 seems to truly come to life, delivering an incredible sense of clarity and limitless power, especially on peaks exceeding 90dB of dynamic range at live performance volume!
+Many of my live recordings feature large classical orchestras performing intricate modern compositions, and, playing this highly complex music, the v.3 really comes to life, delivering remarkable clarity and seemingly limitless power, especially on peaks that exceed 90 dB of dynamic range at true live volume!
+To get a sense of its qualities, you might want to take a look at the testimonials page on this website.
+However, to fully discover its superiority and materially realise what we have achieved, we highly recommend that you compare a pair of sachem v.3 with any hi-end amps on the market, without budget constraints and using very dynamic and well-recorded CDs.
+Unlike other amps, the v.3 loves very complex loads, so make these comparisons employing so-called "difficult" speakers.
+You'll find that it thrives where others falter!

 an overview of the sachem v.3 monoblock and ... a few extra considerations

 The text below has been partially copied from the Owner's manual included within every sachem v.3.
-Additionally, it contains notes that are useful for understanding the "philosophy" behind the amplifier, as well as making you aware of technical and hi-fi related issues that you will never read about in any hi-fi magazine or hear in a hi-end "temple".
+Additionally, it contains notes that are useful for understanding the "philosophy" behind the amplifier, as well as making you aware of technical and hi-fi related issues that you will never read about in hi-fi magazines or hear in a hi-end "temple".

 sachem v.3 - back panel